DigitalPhonetics/IMS-Toucan/README.md

 Now navigate to the implementation of the
 *train_loop* that is called in the pipeline.
-In this file, find the function called *plot_attention*.
-This function will produce attention plots during training, which is the most important way to monitor the progress of the training.
+In this file, find the function called *plot_progress_spec*.
+This function will produce spectrogram plots during training, which is the most important way to monitor the progress of the training.
 In there, you may need to add an example sentence for the language of the data you are using.
 It should all be pretty clear from looking at it.

 Once this is done, we are almost done, now we just need to make it available to the *run_training_pipeline.py* file in the top level.
 In said file, import the *run* function from the pipeline you just created and give it a speaking name.
 Now in the *pipeline_dict*, add your imported function as value and use as key a shorthand that makes sense.
 And that's it.

-#### Build a FastSpeech 2 Pipeline

-Most of this is exactly analogous to building a Tacotron 2 pipeline.
-So to keep this brief, this section will only mention the additional things you have to do.

-In your new pipeline file, look out for the line in which the *acoustic_model* is loaded.
-Change the path to the checkpoint of a Tacotron 2 model that you trained on the same dataset previously.
-This is used to estimate phoneme-durations based on knowledge-distillation.

-Everything else is exactly like creating a Tacotron 2 pipeline, except that in the training_loop, instead of attentions plots, spectrograms are plotted to visualize training progress.
-So there you may need to add a sentence if you are using a new language in the function called *plot_progress_spec*.
+---

 ## Training a Model